8bitg/greg-blog/_posts/2015-08-11-lots-of-questions.md

 #### CSS Questions: <a id="css-questions"></a>

 1. What is the difference between classes and ID's in CSS?
+  * **Classes** can be used many times throughout the Document, good for using similar styles across elements.
+  * **IDs** should **NOT** be used more than once, it is a specific name for a specific entity.
-1. What's the difference between "resetting" and "normalizing" CSS?
+1. What's the difference between **"resetting"** and **"normalizing"** CSS?
 Which would you choose, and why?
+  * **Resetting** sets the values of all CSS attributes to 0, because many browsers use different values by default.
+  * **Normalizing** is the act of setting the default CSS values to a specific value that is generally accepted across most browsers.
+Makes element render similarly across browsers.
+Normally, one would use a library like Modernizr or Normalize to accomplish this.
+  * I would choose Normalization.
+There are extremely adept libraries out there that will start with a **reset** and then follow with **normalizing** for any given browser.
-1. Describe Floats and how they work.
+1. Describe **Floats** and how they work.
+  * The `float` CSS property specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will **wrap around it**.
-1. Describe z-index and how stacking context is formed.
+1. Describe **z-index** and how stacking context is formed.
+  * Z-Index determines the *order in which overlapping elements will stack*.
 1. Describe BFC(Block Formatting Context) and how it works.
 1. What are the various clearing techniques and which is appropriate for what context?
 1. Explain CSS sprites, and how you would implement them on a page or site.